kirjavascript/TetrisGYM/README.md

 Dictate if the NTSC or PAL gameplay mechanics should be used.
 Should automatically detect region, but can be manually overwritten otherwise.

-## Development / Resources
+## Development

 To build, you need a copy of `node` installed on your system.
 No other dependencies are required.

 Provide a `clean.nes` file of the unpatched ROM and run `node build.js`

+TetrisGYM supports being built for mappers NROM, MMC1, MMC3, MMC5, and CNROM.

+Run `node build.js -h` for a list of build options.

+---

-This project descends from ejona's [https://github.com/ejona86/taus](TAUS) disassembly and [https://github.com/CelestialAmber/TetrisNESDisasm](CelestialAmber's) subsequent take on it.
+This project descends from ejona's [TAUS](https://github.com/ejona86/taus) disassembly and [CelestialAmber's](https://github.com/CelestialAmber/TetrisNESDisasm) subsequent take on it.

-The ROM has been heavily modified.
-Large parts have been replaced, lots of optimisations, removal of unused code, non-game-mechanics related bugfixes, tooling, and different approaches to the disassembly work itself has taken place.